VikasVMani/pli/pli.md

     DECLARE amount FIXED DECIMAL(10,2);

-instruction:  Declare a variable with a picture clause
+instruction:  Declare a variable with a picture clause in PL/1.

 input: